andrewcbuensalida/puppeteer-node-random-star-wars/readme.md.txt

 from https://stackoverflow.com/questions/16573668/best-practices-when-running-node-js-with-port-80-ubuntu-linode
 but it doesnt work
 now trying https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/node-configuring-proxies.html
-did the elastic ip bull
-NEVER AGAIN DO EC2 METHOD
-the only project where https works is the one on amplify, which creates a cloudfront the ec2 projects are the ones with :port at the end of the url
+did the elastic ip bull and it worked but still with the port at the end of the url NEVER AGAIN DO EC2 METHOD the only project where https works is the one on amplify, which creates a cloudfront the ec2 projects are the ones with :port at the end of the url